Néstor Carbonell: Career

 From 2013 to the series' ending in 2017, he portrayed Sheriff Alex Romero in the A&E Psycho prequel series Bates Motel, opposite Vera Farmiga and Freddie Highmore.
 In the first season, he starred in a recurring capacity, but was upgraded to a main cast member starting with the second season.
 Carbonell also directed three episodes of the series.
 In 2014, he guest starred on the CBS drama series Person of Interest in the episode "Most Likely to...", and on the CBS political drama series The Good Wife in the episode "The Deep Web".
 That same year, he began recurring as Raymond Navaro in NBC's espionage thriller series State of Affairs.
 In 2017, Carbonell directed the episode "Apple" of the ABC drama series The Good Doctor, starring his Bates Motel co-star Highmore.

+In 2024, he appeared as Rodrigues in the FX series Shōgun, winning the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for the role.

 Personal life

 Carbonell has been married to Australian actress Shannon Kenny since January 3, 2001.
 They met while working together on the 1995 television series Muscle and went on to co-star in the 2000 film Attention Shoppers, which Carbonell wrote.
 The couple have two sons, Rafael (born 2002) and Marco (born 2005).
-He is a practising Roman Catholic.
+He is a practicing Roman Catholic.

 Carbonell's dark eyelashes have been a staple topic of discussion in interviews, and both Carbonell and the producers of Lost made it clear they are not enhanced by any form of makeup.
-A short skit during the Lost panel at the 2009 San Diego Comic-Con International featured Carbonell allegedly applying eyeliner before throwing a Christian Bale-esque rant upon receiving the wrong color makeup from an assistant.
+A short skit during the Lost panel at the 2009 San Diego Comic-Con featured Carbonell allegedly applying eyeliner before throwing a rant upon receiving the wrong color makeup from an assistant.
 In a season 5 episode of Lost, James "Sawyer" Ford refers to Carbonell's character as "your buddy out there with the eyeliner."
-In addition, in the Psych episode "Shawn 2.0", Shawn Spencer makes a comment about him having "impossibly dark eyelashes."
+In addition, in the Psych episode "Shawn 2.0", Shawn Spencer comments about him having "impossibly dark eyelashes."

 He is fluent in Spanish, a skill he put to use in the sixth-season episode of Lost, "Ab Aeterno", in which numerous scenes contain dialogue mostly or solely in Spanish.
 He also starred in a Spanish-language Heineken commercial.